AlessandroChecco/gender_bias/README.md

 - *male_rmse*: mean squared error of perceived bias for male images
 - *female_rmse*: mean squared error of perceived bias for female images
 - *neutral_rmse*: mean squared error of perceived bias for neutral images
 - *global_offset*: mean of errors where positive error means tendency to perceive a bias for neutral images and negative error is the opposite.
-Zero can be no bias or balanced errors in the two directions!
+Zero can mean no bias or balanced errors in the two directions!